romeerez/orchid-orm/packages/docs/src/guide/orm-repo.md

 When more arguments are needed, they should have a type.

-Repositories can use all model features, such as sub-queries on relations.
+Repositories can use all table features, such as sub-queries on relations.

 Note how `followRepo` is used inside of the `followed` callback, in a such way one repository can use another to decouple responsibilities.